alexandertrefz/essence/packages/website/diagnostics.md

 default could never be reached.
 Write the default on the named Function or Method the value is passed to.

+A default may be written on a named `function` declaration, on a Namespace Method — instance or `static`, bodied or a body-less native signature — and on an entry of an `overload` block.
+It may not be written on a Function literal (this code), on a `protocol` requirement (`default-on-protocol-requirement`), or in a Function TYPE such as `(_ n:
+Integer) -> Boolean`, which has no expression slot and no frame to evaluate one in and so does not parse.

+A Case payload's members are not Parameters and take no defaults:
+`choice Shape { Circle { radius: Integer = 1 } }` is a Record-literal default,
+which is a different feature — Record construction is not a call — and is not part of this one.

 ### `declarations-outside-stdlib`

 A file opened with `declarations { … }`, the standard library's private